 We try to solve our past and to find the right path that would have brought us to a better present situation.
 It’s a dangerous behavior, still, it is how we are made.

-However, if you learn to use this brain wired behavior to solve your future, you will receive incredible benefits.
-Problem-solving the future will make you find a path to reach your goals, while the list has the purpose of clarifying those goals.
+However, if you learn to use this brain-wired behavior to solve your future, you will receive incredible benefits.
+Problem-solving in the future will make you find a path to reach your goals, while the list has the purpose of clarifying those goals.

 Also, how satisfying could it be to reach a goal you planned years ago?